srgtuszy/MTLabel/README.markdown

 ### Description:

-By default, UIKit's UILabel provides many limitations, such as unable to custumize line height attribute or make the text unlimited lines long.
+By default, UIKit's UILabel provides many limitations, such as unable to customize line height attribute.
 This is a simple sublass of UIView which uses CoreText framework to draw text.
 It's still a work in progress so use it at your own risk.

 ### Requirements